Skip to main content

 In other states, the officiant must record the license with the county where you got married.
 Generally, a few weeks after your wedding, you will receive your marriage certificate in the mail.
 Even if the officiant fails to file the marriage certificate, the effective date of your marriage is the date on the certificate.

-Marriage is one of the most important relationships that you can enter.
-Along with the happiness of marrying your partner, you should know the rights and legal responsibilities of walking down the aisle.
-If you have questions about marriage requirements, discussing the issue with a family law attorney can help you take the necessary steps is helpful.
+Marriage is one of the most important relationships you can enter into.
+Along with the happiness of marrying your partner, you should know the rights and legal responsibilities of making this personal and legal commitment.
+If you have questions about marriage requirements, consulting a family law attorney can help you take the necessary steps.